HermanMartinus/justsketchme-frontend/_posts/2022-01-04-how-to-not-totally-suck-at-new-years-resolutions.md

 ---
 ![beat em up inspirational quotes  1](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/bd74cb67-514a-4ceb-ede1-ba8ce285fd00/optimised)

-\*I made cute little inspirational quote cards out of beat 'em up fight announcements and I'm obsessed.
+\*I made cute little inspirational quote cards out of beat 'em up fight announcements and video game death screens and I hope you enjoy them as much as I do.

 NY resolutions tend to get a bad rep. Whether it’s us who suck at them or resolutions just being sucky in general, the jury is still very much out on whether or not making a plan for improvement is best implemented when the clock strikes twelve on the 31st.